auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 ****************************

-Publishing a unit makes the current version of the unit in Studio available to students.
-If the release date for the section and subsection have passed, and you did not hide the unit from students, students can see the published unit.
+Publishing a unit makes the current version of the unit in Studio available to students, if the release date for the section and subsection have passed.

 You publish a unit that is in the state `Draft (Never Published)`_ or `Draft (Unpublished Changes)`_.
-When you publish a unit the state changes to `Published`_.
+When you publish a unit the status changes to `Published and Live`_ or `Published and Not Yet Released`_.

 To publish the unit, click **Publish** in the status panel: